maths/moodle-qtype_stack/doc/en/CAS/Numbers.md

 ## Changing the decimal separator, e.g. using a comma for separating decimals ##

 STACK now supports a mechanism for changing the decimal separator and using a comma for separating decimals.
-Using the following in the question variables will print floating point numbers with a comma instead of the decimal point throughout the question, including students' inputs

-    texput_decimal(",");
+A question level option can be used to choose `,` or `.` as the decimal separator.
 For finer control in other parts of the question, just set the variable

     stackfltsep:",";